M.Sc. Examination Process

 M.Sc.
 Exam Voting Procedure

 The Chair of the M.Sc. oral exam must submit a signed copy of the M.Sc.
 Oral Examination Chair’s Summary Form to the Graduate Program Administrator immediately after the conclusion of the exam.
-After a successful defence, and after revisions have been completed, the supervisor must notify the Graduate Program Administrator in writing that the student has made all the recommended corrections to his/her thesis.
+After a successful defence, and after revisions have been completed, the supervisor must notify the Graduate Program Administrator in writing that the student has made all the recommended corrections to their thesis.
 Upon receipt of a report from the chair of the Exam Committee and the letter of confirmation from the supervisor, a "M.Sc.
 Degree Recommendation" form is signed by the Graduate Coordinator and sent to the School of Graduate Studies.

 Post-Exam Thesis Preparation